MirrorNetworking/Mirror/doc/Articles/Guides/GameObjects/Lifecycle.md

 # Server Stop

-Either because the client disconnected, the server stopped, you called <xref:Mirror.NetworkServer.UnSpawn(GameObject)>,  or you called <xref:Mirror.NetworkServer.Destroy(GameObject)> the object may stop in the server.
+Either because the client disconnected, the server stopped, you called <xref:Mirror.ServerObjectManager.UnSpawn(GameObject)>,  or you called <xref:Mirror.ServerObjectManager.Destroy(GameObject)> the object may stop in the server.
 During this state, a message is sent to all the clients to unspawn the object.
 The event <xref:Mirror.NetworkIdentity.OnStopServer> will be invoked.